Journeyman1337/roguelike.h/README.md

 Header only roguelike rendering library.
 Support for Opengl33.

 # Features
+ * A terminal is drawn in a single draw call.
+Tile data is passed to the GPU in a compact buffer for maximum performance.
  * Support for custom glyph atlasses with up to 65535 tiles of custom sizes across multiple texture pages.
  * 32 bit fullcolor background and foreground colors per tile.
  * Ability to render tiles on top of each other, with tiles rendered FIFO in the order that they are pushed into the terminal.